Giles Fletcher. Sonnets to Licia, publshed 1593.

 With that I mourned, and sat me down to weep.

-ENUS she smiled, and smiling to me said,
+she smiled, and smiling to me said,

 "Come drink with me, and sit thee still and sleep!"

-This voice I heard, and V
+This voice I heard, and VENUS I obeyed.

 That poison, Sweet, hath done me all this wrong;